CalARVRCourse/hw3-ar-tracking/README.md

 ## Instructions

-Instructions for setting up the starter code are availoable at the google docs file at https://docs.google.com/document/d/1dNhCcNOpxptHb9oq8h5POKWJUk09LzXlRDgXhROqwts
+Instructions for setting up the starter code are available at the google docs file at https://docs.google.com/document/d/1dNhCcNOpxptHb9oq8h5POKWJUk09LzXlRDgXhROqwts